New Build Transactions

 Remortgages & Equity Release

-Understanding Equity Equity release is the process of releasing the owned value in your home to provide a cash lump sum, which can them be either used for further home improvements, holidays and more.
-Equity is defined as the percentage share you own in the value of you home.
-For example, if your property is… View Article
+Understanding Equity Equity release is the process of releasing the owned value in your home to provide a cash lump sum, which can then be either used for further home improvements, holidays and more.
+Equity is defined as the percentage share you own in the value of your home.
+For example, if your property is […]

 Right to Buy transactions